Probate Q&A Series

 Assets Requiring Full Probate Administration

-Full probate administration begins when you file a petition in superior court to appoint a personal representative.
+Full probate administration begins when an application is filed with the clerk of superior court to appoint a personal representative.
 This process applies when the decedent held assets solely in their name without a designated beneficiary or right of survivorship.
 Common examples include:

 • Bank and investment accounts titled only in the decedent’s name.